sumerc/yappi/README.md

 '''
 ```

+### Profile a multithreaded application:

-Profile a multithreaded application and retrieve stats by thread id:
+You can profile a multithreaded application via Yappi and can easily retrieve
+per-thread profile information by filtering on `ctx_id` with `get_func_stats` API.

 ```python
 import yappi